Revolt of the Altishahr Khojas: Dawachi and Amursana split

 After Galdan Tseren died in 1745, the Dzungar Khanate fell into internecine warfare.
-In the end, Dawachi, who was the grandson of Khong Tayiji Tsewang Rabtan's cousin Tsering Dhondup (大策凌敦多布), became Khan.
+In the end, Dawachi, who was the grandson of Khong Tayiji Tsewang Rabtan's cousin Tserendondov the Elder, became Khan.
 His comrade in arms, taisha or prince of the Khoit Dzungar tribe, Amursana, was richly rewarded for his loyalty.

 However, in 1754, Dawachi and Amursana quarreled and the latter defected to the Qing, taking with him 5,000 soldiers and 20,000 women and children.
 He then demanded permission to travel to Beijing and seek the emperor's assistance in defeating Dawachi and retaking Ili and neighbouring Kashgar.
 Amursana's persuasive manner and Qianlongs's ambition and love for military renown meant that in the end he agreed, throwing in a princedom of the first degree (双亲王 (雙親王)), which entitled Amursana to double stipends and privileges, as a bonus.